Head of School: Dr. David Perkinson

 AP Capstone Program, AP Seminar: Principles of Global Citizenship, AP Research, AP English Language and Composition, AP English Literature and Composition, AP Studio Art, AP Music Theory, AP French, AP Latin: Vergil and Caesar, AP Spanish, AP World History, AP US History, AP European History, AP Psychology, AP US Government and Politics, AP Calculus AB, AP Calculus BC, AP Statistics, AP Biology, AP Chemistry, and AP Physics C.

-Episcopal Collegiate graduates are accepted to the most selective colleges and universities in the world, with 100% admitted to four-year colleges.
-The Class of 2015-16 (55 students) gained acceptance to 100 different colleges and universities in the U.S. and in Scotland.
+Episcopal Collegiate graduates are accepted to the most selective colleges and universities in the world.
+In the past three years, students have been accepted to 93 schools in 38 U.S. States, and in Canada and Scotland.
 Beyond that, our graduates are thriving in every industry and profession.

 COLLEGE MERIT SCHOLARSHIPS

 Episcopal Collegiate School students are the recipients of some of the most competitive and sough-after college merit scholarships in the country.
+In the past three years, our students have received college merit scholarships totaling $19.6 million.
 In the Class of 2015-16, Episcopal Collegiate had more students per capita receive University of Arkansas Honors College Fellowships than any other school in the state.
-In a class of 55, 2015-16 graduates were offered more than $7.5 million in scholarships from 30 schools in 18 states.
-In the Class of 2014-15, students were awarded the Jefferson Scholarship at the University of Virginia, the Morehead-Cain Scholarship at the University of North Carolina at Chapel Hill, the Cornelius Vanderbilt Scholarship at Vanderbilt University, the Hunt Leadership Scholarship at Southern Methodist University, and the Bodenhamer Fellowship at the University of Arkansas.
-Only six Bodenhamer Fellowships are awarded in a incoming freshman class of 5,300.
+Notable scholarships won by our students also include the Jefferson Scholarship at the University of Virginia, the Morehead-Cain Scholarship at the University of North Carolina at Chapel Hill, the Cornelius Vanderbilt Scholarship at Vanderbilt University, the Hunt Leadership Scholarship at Southern Methodist University, and the Bodenhamer Fellowship at the University of Arkansas.
+Only six Bodenhamer Fellowships are awarded to an average incoming freshman class of 5,300.

-We offer 12 sports including baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, tennis, track, volleyball and wrestling.
+We offer 12 sports including baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, tennis, track, volleyball, and wrestling.
+We also offer Lacrosse and Fencing clubs.
 An average of 65% of students in grades 6-12 compete in at least one sport.
 Episcopal Collegiate School has a "no cut" policy so that every student athlete can find a place to display their talents.
 Episcopal Collegiate sports teams are competitive and have been awarded 29 team state championships since 2003.
 Episcopal Collegiate participates in the Arkansas Activities Association.